waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Objective:** Get HM01 (CUT) by herding the Farfetch'd to the apprentice at `(7, 28)`.
 *   **Verified Mechanics (Self-Corrected after AI Critique):**
     1.  **Turning Mechanism:** My own movement onto a tile adjacent to the Farfetch'd is the primary mechanism that causes it to turn.
 The exact turning logic is complex and seems to depend on the direction of my approach, but it is NOT random.
-    2.  **Disappearance/Reappearance:** The Farfetch'd disappears when my REPEL wears off.
-This is a critical clue.
+    2.  **Disappearance/Reappearance:** The Farfetch'd does NOT disappear when REPEL wears off.
+My previous observation was likely a coincidence.
+The disappearance must be caused by something else.
 It reappeared at (28, 31) after I stepped on the twig at (22, 30).
     3.  **Twig Function:** The function of the twigs is NOT to turn the bird.
 My previous model was flawed.
 The twigs are likely used to make the Farfetch'd appear, disappear, or *move* once it is correctly oriented.
 *   **Current Working Hypothesis:** The puzzle sequence is: 1) Make the Farfetch'd appear using a twig.
 2) Use my own movement to orient it to face the desired direction.
 3) Step on a twig to make it move one step in the direction it's facing.
 *   **Alternative Hypotheses to Test if Above Fails:**